OxBRCInformatics/pedigree-editor-tool/README.md

 We highly recommend the use of JetBrains WebStorm for development as it auto-collapses all .min.js files under their owner .js file, making the directories a lot easier to read.

+## Deployment

+New deployment can be done using the war file which can be built using `grunt build`.
+Nothing complicated about this, just place into the Tomcat webapps folder.

+### Config file

+The `config.js` file can only be replaced once the war file is unpacked by Tomcat, however as its JavaScript the config is loaded when the webpages are requested therefore there's no risk in this.

+## Improvements yet to be made

+* Combine CSS files into 1 file (configure and use `grunt cssmin`)
+* Mangle JS files (configure and use `grunt uglify`), mangling turned off as some of the variable names are single letters which is causing the code to break when its mangled
+* Fix all JSHint issues (use `grunt jshint`)
+* Split JS files between libs and src (files which are pre-supplied and those written for the PET)
+* Merge src JS files into 1 file for PROD
+* Remove all protoype code and replace with jQuery
+* Remove the unnecessary code files

+## Release Notes

+### V1.3.0 Improvements

+* `usercheck.html` is now dynamic to its location, expecting it to be deployed in the same url as the `index.jsp`, which it is now, as its included as part of the war file.
+* CSS files are now served as minified files for PROD
+* JS files are now served as minified files for PROD